Sindy: Collecting

 The Sindy doll is popular among collectors, and websites provide advice on how to re-root the doll's hair and replace parts.
 Mint condition dolls are the most sought after.
 Many collectors shunned the "American look" Sindy developed by Hasbro, while the value of the Pedigree dolls increased.
 In 2003, a first-edition Sindy, complete with original Foale and Tuffin "Weekenders" outfit (jeans and a striped sweatshirt), box and fashion booklet was worth approximately £160–200.
 Sindy's rarer friends Gayle (a doll made for the American market in 1975) was worth up to £400, and Mitzi (her French friend from 1968) up to £500.

 December 2006 saw the launch of a collectible version of the original Sindy, one called "Classic Sindy" and manufactured in porcelain.
 Created by Anne Zielinski-Old, distributed by the Danbury Mint and still licensed by Pedigree Dolls & Toys, the "Weekender" was the first in a series.

 With Sindy doll's 50th birthday approaching in 2013, Pedigree toys was designing a new range of merchandise.
 This would include laptop covers, notepaper, mobile phone cases, gift tags, shoes and accessories aimed at teenagers.
 A new doll was reported to be in the design stages.
-Pedigree Toys said an announcement will follow.

 In September 2020 a collector’s line of six Sindy dolls was introduced by the Sindy Collectors Club.
 Inspired by the original Pedigree dolls, each of the six dolls wears a modern interpretation of the fashions of original Sindy doll releases from 1963: Shopping Look, Weekender, City Chic, Dream Date, Skater Girl, and Sleepy Time.
 Each of the six versions is limited to 1,963 dolls.
 The dolls are manufactured by Kid Kreations of Staffordshire, England.

+In September 2023, coinciding with Sindy doll's 60th birthday, a new collector's doll was announced, again limited to 1,963 dolls.
+This doll will be released in Spring 2024.